 The included populations and calculation methods for Adult Core Set measures can vary by state.
 For example, some states include populations in certain programs, such as beneficiaries covered by Medicaid, but exclude beneficiaries in other programs, such as those dually eligible for Medicare and Medicaid.
 In addition, states may include beneficiaries in some delivery systems, but exclude other delivery systems.
 For example, a state may include beneficiaries who are enrolled in managed care, but exclude beneficiaries who are covered on a fee-for-service (FFS) basis.
 States can also choose to calculate this measure using the administrative or hybrid method.
 This variation in populations and calculation methods can affect measure performance and comparisons between states.

-The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, AZ, GA, IA, ID, ME, MT, ND, NE, SD, and VT.
+The term “states” includes the 50 states, the District of Columbia, and Puerto Rico.
+The following states did not report data to the Centers for Medicare & Medicaid Services (CMS) for this measure: AK, AR, AZ, CO, IA, ID, ME, MN, MT, ND, NE, NY, and OR.
+The following states reported the measure to CMS, but did not use Adult Core Set specifications to calculate the measure: MN and OR.

 The Adult Core Set specifications include guidance for calculating this measure using the administrative method or the hybrid method.
 The hybrid method uses a combination of administrative and medical records data to identify services included in the numerator or to determine exclusions from the denominator based on diagnoses or other criteria.
 Unless otherwise specified, administrative data sources are the state’s Medicaid Management Information System (MMIS) and/or data submitted by managed care plans; medical record data sources are paper and/or electronic health records.